kwokyto/a-safe-space/docs/README.md

 ### 1. What is A Safe Space by Love, USP?

-A Safe Space was created as a platform for USP students to reach out for help and seek conversations on mental health issues.
+A Safe Space was created as a platform for USP students to hold conversations on mental health issues.
 This simulates a group chat where students can share experience or advice, while remaining completely anonymous.

 ### 2. What can I do on Anonymous?